 Album Review: All Off, "From Midnight to Sunshine"

 The greatest compliment a Japanese rock band can get is that they don't sound remotely Japanese.
-If that's the standard, then ALL OFF is the best thing out there, at least if you like clean pop punk with an emo and metal twist.
+If that's the standard, then ALL OFF is bang on course, at least if you like clean pop punk with an emo and metal twist.

 The first time I heard them, I was sure they were the usual brattish group of suburban US kids in skater fashion trying to sound soulful, but, no, this five-piece, led by vocalist Sohei Matsuura, are all homegrown.

-Melding catchy pop melodies and punk tempos, album opener
+This self-produced demo melds catchy pop melodies and punk tempos as on album opener "

-Find Yourself Tonight and I'll Be There mine the slightly sappy seam of teen self-discovery, but then there's the ABBA effect!
-Lyrics like "I need a place to feel alive" that would sound a bit naff sung by a native speaker miraculously take on a new poignancy when earnestly delivered by someone in their second language.
+Then there's the ABBA effect: lyrics like "I need a place to feel alive" that a native speaker might feel embarrassed by, take on a new directness and unexpected poignancy when delivered by someone in their second language unaware of their naffness.

 All Off play Yokohama Club Lizard, Jan 26 and Ikebukuro Black Hole, Jan 29